Introduction

 powerful tool for general correlation analysis.
 In this vignette, we

-will explore how to use corrp
+will explore how to use corrp for different types of

 correlations, both with numerical and categorical variables.